 How to Spot Delayed Motor Skills in Toddlers

 In child development, the term “motor skills” refers to a child’s ability to use their muscles, limbs, and body in a coordinated way.
-As toddlers grow, they are expected to improve their motor skills and reach developmental milestones.
-However, some children may have difficulty with either fine or gross motor skills, which can lead to delays.
+Motor skills in toddlers are expected to improve as they grow and reach developmental milestones.
+However, some children may have difficulty with either fine or gross motor skills, which can lead to delayed motor skills.

 To learn more about delayed motor skills in toddlers, let’s first clarify the distinction between fine and gross motor skills.
 We’ll also explore the potential causes and the available treatments for both.